Whole-home electrification: real costs and savings for WA households

 When your gas hot water or cooktop needs replacing, go electric.
 Don't pay to repair gas appliances.

-Year 4-5: Disconnect Gas
+Year 4-5: disconnect gas

-Year 5+: Battery and EV
+Year 5+: battery and EV

 Add these when prices drop further or when your current car needs replacing.

-Financing Options
+Financing options

-WA Battery Scheme
+WA Battery Scheme loans

-- Interest-free loans for batteries up to $10,000
+- Interest-free loan up to $10,000 for a home battery (Synergy customers)

 - Spread the cost over 10 years

-Solar Finance
+Solar finance

 Many installers offer: